AniketFirke/Creating-a-Warehouse-application-in-SalesForce.com/README.md

 # To-create-a-warehouse-application-in-salesforce.com

-## AIM:
-To create a warehouse application in salesforce.com
+## AIM: Creating a Warehouse application in SalesForce.com.

 ### Types of Applications in SFDC